 Most women will feel well enough to return to work or school a week after their breast lift procedure.
 It is important to remember that even if a patient is feeling well, vigorous exercise and heavy lifting (including small children) should be postponed for at least four weeks after surgery.

 Breast Lift Risks and Complications

-If you have any questions about this procedures at the Aesthetic Surgery Center, or would like to schedule a consultation appointment with Dr. Ross, contact our Naples, Florida office at 239.594.9100.
+If you have any questions about these procedures at the Aesthetic Surgery Center or would like to schedule a consultation appointment with Dr. Ross, contact our Naples, Florida office at 239.594.9100.